Download free PDF

 Germany insulin market is anticipated to witness considerable growth over the analysis period.

-• The growth of Germany’s market is being driven by the rising incidence of diabetes in the country.
-In Germany, about 8.5 million people suffer from diabetes.
+• In Germany, about 8.5 million people suffer from diabetes.
 According to estimates, about 2 million people live with undiagnosed diabetes.
 The prevalence of diabetes in German population is estimated to be 10%.

 • Moreover, the presence of key players such as Sanofi, Novo Nordisk, and Eli Lilly fosters growth by innovation and provision of various new products, thereby strengthening the market.

-• Countries such as China and India together make up a sizable portion of the diabetic population, which increases the demand for insulin products.
-Therefore, government policies aimed at controlling diabetes, like federal health programs and subsidized insulin therapy, are also helpful in accelerating market growth.
+• Additionally, government policies aimed at controlling diabetes, like federal health programs and subsidized insulin therapy, are also helpful in accelerating the market growth.

-• With the surge in diabetes cases and diabetes care awareness, Brazil marks significant market share in Latin America market.
+• With the surge in diabetes cases and diabetes care awareness, Brazil stands out in Latin America market.
 The country is one of the most economically developed countries in Latin America and has more than 16 million diabetic adults.
+It is estimated that 7.7 million people (20–79 years) in the country have not yet been diagnosed, representing an under-diagnosis rate of 46.0%.
+This rising rate of diabetes has created strong growth opportunities for the insulin market in the country.

-• Additionally, the government’s focus on improving diabetes treatment which includes subsidized insulin programs through the Unified Health System (SUS), is facilitating the rise in demand.
+• Additionally, the government’s focus on improving diabetes treatment, which includes subsidized insulin programs through the Unified Health System (SUS), is facilitating the rise in demand.

 • Also, the increase in elderly population and greater understanding of diabetes control is likely to drive the growth of insulin consumption over the next few years.